-Japan ex-PM Abe injured after reported gunshot attack
+Shinzo Abe: Japan ex-PM injured after reported gunshot attack

 Ex-Tokyo governor Yoichi Masuzoe said in a tweet that Mr Abe was in a state of cardiopulmonary arrest.

-Incidents of gun violence are rare in Japan, where handguns are banned.

-The term cardiopulmonary arrest is often used in preliminary reports before a death is officially confirmed in Japan, reports say.
+The term is often used before a death is officially confirmed in Japan.

+Videos circulating on social media, which could not be verified, appear to show paramedics huddled around Mr Abe in the middle of a street.
+He has now reportedly been rushed to hospital.

+Mr Abe was giving a stump speech for a candidate in Nara when the attacked happened - eye-witnesses say they saw a man with what they described as a large gun fire from behind, according to the BBC's Japan correspondent Rupert Wingfield-Hayes.

 This is a developing story and will be updated.